(888) 340-0089

 Eligibility requirements are explained on the IRS official Form 1023-EZ instructions page.

-If you’re comparing costs between forms, you can review our cost breakdown on our blog, How Much Does It Cost to Start a Nonprofit Organization?
+If you’re comparing costs between the two forms, you can review our cost breakdown on our blog, How Much Does It Cost to Start a Nonprofit Organization?

 What Can Delay Your 501(c)(3) Approval?